Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-sLBqy5auRck.md

 ### Transcript

-> any plans about new pets uh no plans right now i believe as far as i know
+> any plans about new pets, no plans right now i believe as far as i know